Paradeluxe/Praditor/README.md

 Refer to **[Release](https://github.com/Paradeluxe/Praditor/releases)** section for the latest update.

+Click here if you want to download [all source files](https://github.com/Paradeluxe/Praditor/archive/refs/heads/master.zip).

 This .exe should work on its own and bring you the GUI version Praditor.

 If you want to modify Praditor (.py files), kindly refer to **2.
 Deploy Yourself**